yesint/QtGrace6/README_QTGRACE.txt

 - you also can change the global font-size by a multiplier in the plot-appearance dialog
 - further options for placing the legend-box (manual and automatic alignment with the graphs borders)
 - changed the apply-to-option for the axis-dialog (the apply-button only applies the settings to the current axis, there is now a separate button if you want to apply settings to different axis as well - just for safety)
-- addition of QLocalSocket-support for remote control (by Vadim Engelson and Nimalendiran Kailasanathan, Wolfram MathCore AB), not working in Qt5.5 correctely at the moment - sorry
+- addition of QTcpSocket-support for remote control (by Vadim Engelson and Nimalendiran Kailasanathan, Wolfram MathCore AB), see qtclient-example in example folder, documentation still very basic
+- added a new dialog to be able to determine intersection points between sets as well as intersection angles (Geometric evaluation...)
+- added a new option in the preferences: "QtGrace-Behavior"->"General Behavior like" QtGrace or Grace; at the moment this only effects the question that is asked when QtGrace is closed and some changes have not been saved.
+With "Grace" the question is "Exit losing unsaved changes?" with QtGrace it is "Content of current project changed!
+Save project?"
+(Beware of the changed meaning!).
+The question now has the additional option to save the changes with a Save-button.
 - some minor stuff I do not remember in every detail has been changed / improved

 One further request (as always): If you find bugs or missing feature or if you have suggestions for improvements: Let me know immediately!